 5. Theory: John will sell his land to Broken Rock Reservation while still keeping it in the family

 The most important thing to John Dutton is making sure that he holds onto his family's legacy (which we'll soon learn more about in the Yellowstone prequel series) and he's able to pass things on to the next generation.
-One of the storylines since the very first episode has involved his ongoing feud with the Broken Rock Reservation wanting to reclaim his property, which they claim was originally theirs.
+One of the storylines since the very first episode has involved John Dutton's ongoing feud with the Broken Rock Reservation and Chief Thomas Rainwater, who wants to reclaim the property that is now the Dutton Ranch.
 This Reddit user thinks that there's actually a loophole involved with both parties getting what they want, considering John's grandson Tate grew up on the reservation and comes from both worlds.

 6. Theory: Jamie and Beth's Power of Attorney struggle isn't as complicated as we thought

 "Watching the episode where Jaimie's in his office and the assistant brings him some files regarding the POA..
 He says she must have used Schwartz and Meyer attorneys and filed in Utah...she ask if it's invalid...
 Jaimie says 'no'...it just muddies the waters...so Beth can still fight for the ranch."

 Well, that's a relief.
 Another commenter pointed out that this was most likely just drama from the writers and was actually a quick fix, legally speaking.
 "Beth doesn't need to do anything.
 A POA is actually not hard to revoke.
 All John has to do is legally file to have it revoked, and send Jamie a registered letter.
 That's all.
 It's so silly that the show acts as though Jamie, or Beth, having POA removes Johns's power.
 It doesn't."